AZ Court Help and Arizona courthouse accessibility information Increase Font Size

 • You want to file the final account papers at the court, and request the court review and approve the final account.

-You may use this forms if the following factors apply:
+You may use the "Simplified Conservator's Annual Account" form if the following factors apply:

 • You have been appointed the conservator for an adult or minor; AND